Chapter 1

 5. International economic outreach – Rapid economic growth was observed in a few European countries.
 These countries reached out to the rest of the world for raw materials, cheap labour and markets for their manufactured products.
 This outreach was made possible by means of the increased power of modern technology, especially in the field of transport and communications.
 These outreach activities mean ‘even-increasing interdependence among nations because of the potential of closer contact and because of the sharing of an increasing number of nations of one and the same transnational stock of knowledge.’

 6. International factor and product flows – The growing interdependence of nations is a cause and consequence of international factor and product flows.
-The migration of men and flow of capital to Asia, Africa and the new World from developed nations was a remarkable feature of the last century.
-In modern world, transfer of technology, foreign investments and international migrations play an important part in accelerating the rate of economic development.
-Therefore they can be taken as an indicator of development.
+The migration of men and flow of capital to Asia,

 These are the indicators mentioned by Prof. Kooznets.
-But there are
+But there are some more indicators.

 7. Increase in the real GNP – An increase in the economy’s real national income over a long period of time is taken as a measure of economic growth.
 Such economic growth is required for economic development.
 So it is taken as an indicator of development.
 Increase in national income means there is an increase in country’s total output of final goods and services in real term at stable prices.
 But this has following limitations: